Lotteries in Australia: Powerball

 Powerball is a lottery game modelled on the highly successful American Powerball game.
 It is administered by Tattersall's, and syndicated to all states through the Australian Lotto Bloc.
 Draws take place on Thursday nights, with the first draw held on 23 May 1996.
-Each Powerball game costs $1.10 plus agent's commission, with most states requiring standard games be bought four at a time.
-Powerball guarantees a minimum division one prize pool of $3 million.
+Each Powerball game costs $1.575 which includes agents’s commission, with most states requiring standard games be bought four at a time.
+Powerball guarantees a minimum division one prize pool of $5 million.

 To win first division the player needs to have all regular numbers in their game as well as select the correct Powerball.
 For coupon entries; the Powerball is selected in a separate box to the winning numbers.
 In an automated pick a computer randomly allocates the player seven numbers as well as a Powerball for each game line.

 On 13 April 2018, the format of Powerball changed to 7 regular balls being drawn at random from a barrel of 35 as well as a Powerball being drawn at random from a barrel of 20 (previously 6 regular balls drawn at random from a barrel of 40).
 The new format contains nine divisions, increasing the odds of winning an overall prize (previously 1 in 78 per single game) but decreasing the odds of winning the jackpot (previously 1 in 76,767,600 per single game).
 The new divisions are as follows: